google/certificate-transparency-rfcs/redaction/draft-strad-trans-redaction.md

 redacted domain names as potentially misissued.
 TLS clients MAY consider a certificate to be non-compliant if the reconstructed TBSCertificate ({{reconstructing_tbscertificate}}) contains any overly redacted domain names.

+TODO(eranm): Describe how the CT ecosystem would be harmed if the use of redaction becomes too widespread.

 # Privacy Considerations    {#privacy_considerations}

 ## Ensuring Effective Redaction